segz7448/Desk/README.md

 ## Clone to live (Ubuntu/Debian)

 Use a normal non-root user with sudo.
-This installer installs bubblewrap, Xvfb, x11vnc, GTK 3, Python websockify, SQLite, Node.js/npm and cloudflared.
+This installer installs bubblewrap, Xvfb, x11vnc, GTK 3, Python websockify, SQLite, Node.js 20+ with npm, and cloudflared.
+It fetches NodeSource setup when the system Node is too old.
 Review the scripts before running them.
 This is not a security certification.

 ```sh
 git clone https://github.com/segz7448/Desk.git